renandf/udemy-rails-alpha-blog/README.md

 # Apha Blog exercise for Udemy course

-This is the Apha Blog exercise from Udemy's course [The Complete Ruby on Rails Developer Course](https://www.udemy.com/the-complete-ruby-on-rails-developer-course).
+This is the Apha Blog exercise from Udemy's [The Complete Ruby on Rails Developer Course](https://www.udemy.com/the-complete-ruby-on-rails-developer-course).
 The solution presented here was made by [Renan Castro](http://renancastro.com) and it's a variation from the orginal.

 ## Demo